Static-Codes/BrowserAutomationMaster/sections/roadmap.md

 ## User Experience Enhancements
 - Allow users the ability to open a new explorer/finder window to that directory, provided there's at least 100MB of RAM available.
+- Reintroduce 32bit system support (win-x86, osx-x86, linux-x86)
+- Fix bug introduced by allowing the user to input a custom project name

 ## LSP (Language Server Protocol)
 - This will allow you to create bamm scripts with syntax highlighting and other features similar to pylance.